 Make a priority list

 Now that you have your food category list you can start picking out the foods that you will be using together to hit your macro goals.
-But before jumping into that, you'll want to make a priority list.
+But before jumping into that, you'll want to prioritize your food list from most important foods to least important.
 When it comes to macro counting, there is a hierarchy of foods that you want to include in your diet plan.
 This priority list will make sticking to your macros easier and make sure that you prioritize the more filling and nutrient-dense foods first.

 1. Fruits + Vegetables - These are the first foods you want to select because they are packed with essential vitamins and minerals, keep you full, and make it easier for you to make better a food choice to go with it.
 You should also try to aim for 2-6 servings of fruits and veggies a day.